 • Vital Steps in Kiln Construction

-It’s necessary to seal all the seams with vapor barrier tape and devise access holes in strategic locations for continuous moisture content testing.
+Sealing all the seams with vapor barrier tape and devising access holes in strategic locations for continuous moisture content testing is necessary.
 These steps bolster the mechanization of the kiln drying process.

 • Duration of Kiln Drying